Xeiotos/ClipSync/README.md

 # ClipSync - Simple One-Way Clipboard Sharing

 A simple tool to share clipboard content from a MacBook to a Windows desktop over a local network.
+Supports both text and files/folders.

+## Features
+- Share text from MacBook to Windows
+- Share files and folders from MacBook to Windows
+- Works over local network
+- No installation required (just Python)
+- Automatic file cleanup on Windows

 ## Setup